Hawmex/smart_mirror_new/README.md

 ### Inactive State

-- The DateTime widget is in the top right.
+- The DateTime widget is on the top right.
-- The weather widget is in the top left
+- The weather widget is on the top left
 - "Wake me up!" is shown in the center.
-- The available voice commands are shown in the bottom right.
+- The available voice commands are shown on the bottom right.
-- The Smart Mirror's name is in the bottom left.
+- The Smart Mirror's name is on the bottom left.

 ![Smart Mirror](./screenshots/main.png)